webmozarts/console-parallelization/README.md

 Or, if you want, you can run the command using parallelization:

 ```
+$ bin/console import:movies
+# or with a specific number of processes instead:
 $ bin/console import:movies --processes 2
 Processing 2768 movies in segments of 50, batches of 50, 56 rounds, 56 batches in 2 processes